japila-books/spark-sql-internals/docs/spark-sql-DataSource.md

 * `DataSource` is requested to <<sourceSchema, sourceSchema>>, <<createSource, createSource>>, <<createSink, createSink>>, <<resolveRelation, resolveRelation>>, <<writeAndRead, writeAndRead>>, and <<planForWriting, planForWriting>>

-* xref:spark-sql-LogicalPlan-InsertIntoDataSourceDirCommand.adoc[InsertIntoDataSourceDirCommand] logical command and xref:spark-sql-Analyzer-ResolveSQLOnFile.adoc[ResolveSQLOnFile] logical evaluation rule are executed (to ensure that only xref:spark-sql-FileFormat.adoc[FileFormat]-based data sources are used)
+* xref:spark-sql-LogicalPlan-InsertIntoDataSourceDirCommand.md[InsertIntoDataSourceDirCommand] logical command and xref:spark-sql-Analyzer-ResolveSQLOnFile.md[ResolveSQLOnFile] logical evaluation rule are executed (to ensure that only xref:spark-sql-FileFormat.md[FileFormat]-based data sources are used)

 | sourceInfo
 | [[sourceInfo]] `SourceInfo`